AdobeDocs/release-notes.en/current.md

 The latest version of the Workfront for Experience Manager enhanced connector includes the following bug fixes:

 * While viewing the list of AEM folders, the dialog takes more than a minute to load.
-* Authorized Workfront users are consistently receiving authentication failure error logs.
+* Authorized [!DNL Workfront] users are consistently receiving authentication failure error logs.

 >[!NOTE]
 >